Listen to the Rachel Kuo, one of the Cochrane Trainees, in conversation with various influential figures within evidence-based practice.

 Trust me, I’m a patient!
 Managing anticoagulation therapy by David Roberts

-The Cochrane Trainees hold ocassional tweetchats (conversations on Twitter).
+The Cochrane Trainees also hold ocassional tweetchats (conversations on Twitter).

 Read through the first #CochraneTrainees tweetchat, in conversation with Iain Chalmers, one of Cochrane's founders.

-The Cochrane Trainees want to know how trainees engage with the evidence-base.
-Please complete the survey here.
+The Cochrane Trainees conducted a survey to learn more about how trainees engage with the evidence-base.
+The results will be published here soon.